vajitsu/berserk.js/packages/create-berserk/README.md

     --example-path foo/bar
 ```

-### Why use Create Jujutsu App?
+### Why use Create Berserk App?

 `create-berserk-app` allows you to create a new Berserk.js app within seconds.
 It is officially maintained by the creators of Berserk.js, and includes a number of benefits:

 - **Interactive Experience**: Running `npx create-berserk-app@latest` (with no arguments) launches an interactive experience that guides you through setting up a project.
 - **Zero Dependencies**: Initializing a project is as quick as one second.
-Create Jujutsu App has zero dependencies.
+Create Berserk App has zero dependencies.
-- **Offline Support**: Create Jujutsu App will automatically detect if you're offline and bootstrap your project using your local package cache.
+- **Offline Support**: Create Berserk App will automatically detect if you're offline and bootstrap your project using your local package cache.
-- **Support for Examples**: Create Jujutsu App can bootstrap your application using an example from the Berserk.js examples collection (e.g. `npx create-berserk-app --example api-routes`).
+- **Support for Examples**: Create Berserk App can bootstrap your application using an example from the Berserk.js examples collection (e.g. `npx create-berserk-app --example api-routes`).
 - **Tested**: The package is part of the Berserk.js monorepo and tested using the same integration test suite as Berserk.js itself, ensuring it works as expected with every release.